rishi-vakharia/tiff-to-ico-conversion/README.md

 $ ./convert
 ```

-See that sample.ico is generated from sample.tiff!
+See that sample.tiff is converted to sample.ico!